AymenNacer/Bluetooth-Scanner-for-Social-Distancing/README.md

 # Bluetooth Nearby Scanner for Social Distancing
-Android application to scan for nearby bluetooth devices and alert if it exceeds more than 5 devices, it is created by Android Studio.
+(Smart Methods Internship) Android application to scan for nearby bluetooth devices and alert if it exceeds more than 5 devices, it is created by Android Studio.
 This task is part of social distancing project.
 The project is to setup tablets in different points in a particular exhibition to alert if the area becomes crowded.

 to run it on old smarthpones make sure to enable location permission